 Francesco Ruggieri

-I am a pre-job-market Postdoctoral Scholar in the Kenneth C. Griffin Department of Economics at the University of Chicago, where I received my Ph.D. in 2024.
+I am a Postdoctoral Scholar in the Kenneth C. Griffin Department of Economics at the University of Chicago, where I received my Ph.D. in 2024.

 My research primarily lies at the intersection of public finance and urban economics, with a focus on property taxation and the spatial structure of local governments in the United States.
 I also develop econometric methods of direct relevance to empirical questions in local public finance.